ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 5. Select the "***+***" sign.

-6. Add the source IP address or FQDN and add source username, (adding friendly name is optional).
+6. Add the source IP address or FQDN and add source username.
+Adding a friendly name is optional.

-7. Target Type = Existing System
+7. Target Type = Existing system

-8. Sync Type = Direct Sync
+8. Sync Type = Direct sync

 9. Add target IP address or FQDN.

-10. Add a target-friendly name, and add the target username, (adding friendly name is optional).
+10. Add a target-friendly name, and add the target username.
+Adding a friendly name is optional.

-11. The username field for Linux environments is ***root***.
-The username field for Windows environments is ***SYSTEM***.
+11. The username field for Linux environments is `root`.
+The username field for Windows environments is `SYSTEM`.

-## Perform migration
+## Migrate
 {: #p-p-migration-bare-metal-perform-migration}
 {: step}

-1. Once the source and target host are added in wave and replication record, click the **Sync Options** tab on right top of pop up screen,  select the **No Transfer** option and click **Modify**.
+1. After the source and target host are added in wave and replication record, click the **Sync Options** tab on right top of pop up screen,  select the **No Transfer** option and click **Modify**.
 Then click the play/arrow head icon to start replication.
-This will perform a dry run by checking the connection between the RMM and source/target devices.
+This will perform a dry run by checking the connection between the RMM and source/target servers.
 This will not migrate data.
 If the operation is successful then remove the **No Transfer** option that uses the same process.

 2. Whenever you are ready, go ahead and click **start replication** (the play/arrow head icon on the left top).
 This will start the actual migration.
 If you expand the replication record, it displays actual steps being executed in summary with necessary information.